How to Grow Aquilegia common name Columbine

 Aquilegia is easy to grow from seed, either packet seed purchased from a garden supplier or you can collect seed.
 Since Aquilegia freely self seed, they also grow themselves from seed.

 To grow from seed, sow into trays or small pots in an unheated greenhouse from late winter onward and leave to germinate.
-Aquilegia often needs a period of cold to encourage germination.
+Columbines needs a period of cold to encourage germination.
 You can also sow in the spring or early summer, and if they fail to germinate after a few months, put the seed tray in the fridge with moist compost for at least 4 weeks.
-As with all seeds, once they have germinated, Aquilegia seeds need to be thinned out and replanted into small pots.
+As with all seeds, once they have germinated, thin out and replant into small pots.

-Aquilegia seed heads are illustrated in the right of the image, and if you are collecting your own seed, it is best to wait until the seed heads look similar to the image.
-That is dry and turned brown.
+Aquilegia seed heads are illustrated above.
+If you are collecting your own seed, it is best to wait until the seed heads look similar to the image, that is dry and brown.
 Aquilegia seeds are small and black.
 Small seed is more difficult to handle, but it makes a difference if you can to sow the seed thinly because it will avoid a bunch of seed germinating in a clump which is then difficult to thin out.
 If collecting your own seed, note that Aquilegias will hybridise and are unlikely to look like the parent plant.
 This means if you want a particular variety, it is best to buy commercial seed.

 Aquilegia alpina